amooma/rails-4.2-book/chapter04-activerecord.md

 ```

 The convenient feature of the 1:n assignment in ActiveRecord is the
 particularly easy access to the n instances.
-Let's look at the first record:
+Let's look at the first book and
+it's authors:

 ```bash
 $ rails console